kipos-lang/kipos/Roadmap.md

 into it on the one end. all the CST in their modules. hmmm sooo another way to attack this is to integrate with Git, and say "If you want to generate a new Language you need a clean git stage".

+...

+honestly maybe I can have ... git in the browser too.

 # Hm
 Ok, so if "langauge configuration" is just a single object that gets